mjfrigaard/sharing-your-work/manuscript/05chapter.md

 ```

 The `knitr::purl()` function produces an R code file with all the code chunks from an existing `.Rmd` file, so it usually needs a little editing to be a well documented `.R` file.

+Remember when we mentioned labeling the code chunks in the Rmarkdown files?
+This pays off when we run `knitr::purl()` because the labels become our section headers.